Hegghammer/daiR/README.md

 ## Acknowledgments

-Thanks to Mark Edmondson, Hallvar Gisnås, Will Hanley, Neil Ketchley, and Trond Arne Sørby for contributions to the project.
+Thanks to Mark Edmondson, Hallvar Gisnås, Will Hanley, Neil Ketchley, Trond Arne Sørby, and Chris Barrie for contributions to the project.

+## Code of conduct

+Please note that the daiR project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+By contributing to this project, you agree to abide by its terms.

 <!-- badges: start -->
 [![CRAN status](https://www.r-pkg.org/badges/version/daiR)](https://CRAN.R-project.org/package=daiR)